bytecode-mike/docker-b00t/README.md

 You can start the application by using the following command:

     docker run --name perk0nswebapp \
-               --link perkonsmysql:mysql \
+               --link perkonsmysql:localhost \
                -d \
                -p 8080:8080 \
                perk0ns-web

-This command will start the application (as a daemon) and link it to the mysql container previous started ( *--link perkonsmysql:mysql* ).
+This command will start the application (as a daemon) and link it (make it available in the docker container) under the alias *localhost*.
+The *localhost* is used by the JPA JDBC driver connector, configured with the *application.properties* file (located in the *.../src/resources/application.properties*), here the data-source URL is configured as follow:

+    spring.datasource.url=jdbc:mysql://localhost:3306/perkons_db

+note, the *localhost* in the URL, is the same as the docker alias.

-Use your favorite browser on *localhost:8080* and you will be able to see the penultimate strophe from the [William Blake, The tiger](http://www.bartleby.com/101/489.html).
+Now use your favorite browser on *localhost:8080* and you will be able to see the penultimate strophe from the [William Blake, The tiger](http://www.bartleby.com/101/489.html).
 Each verse is stored as a entry in the database, you can add or remove them as you wish.

 ##### The Database content